Protection with Cat and Dog Vaccinations in Maurice, LA

-Our expertise doesn’t stop at your pet’s core vaccinations.
+Our expertise doesn’t stop at your pet’s core dog or cat vaccinations.
 Because some pets are at an increased exposure risk, we also administer lifestyle vaccinations.
 Does your pet travel to other parts of the country?
 Are they ever boarded, or do they play their cares away in dog parks?
-Well, they may be a good candidate for lifestyle protection we offer at our practice.
+Well, they may be a good candidate for lifestyle protection we offer at our animal hospital.

 - We offer testing for feline immunodeficiency virus (FIV).
 If you have a multiple cat household, it's wise to test any new additions before they enter your home.